Tanglewood Music Center

 Instrumental Fellowships

-Instrumental fellows experience dedicated mentorship from Boston Symphony musicians and guest faculty, orchestral performances under the batons of BSO Music Director and Head of Conducting at Tanglewood Andris Nelsons and world-renowned guest conductors, in-depth study of chamber music, and weekly masterclasses.
+Instrumental fellows experience dedicated mentorship from Boston Symphony musicians and guest faculty, orchestral performances under the batons of BSO Music Director and Head of Conducting at Tanglewood Andris Nelsons and world-renowned guest conductors, perform chamber music with each other and faculty members, and attend weekly classes with BSO members and guest artists.

 Tanglewood Music Center Orchestra